Josko/ccbot/readme.txt

  j.) *_custom_exeversion
  k.) *_custom_exeversionhash
  l.) *_custom_passwordhashtype
 3.)
-CC Bot will search for battle.net connection information by replacing the "*" in each key above with "bnet_" then "bnet2_" then "bnet3_" and so on until "bnet9_". a.)
-Note that CC Bot doesn't search for "bnet1_" for backwards compatibility reasons.
+CCBot will search for battle.net connection information by replacing the "*" in each key above with "bnet_" then "bnet2_" then "bnet3_" and so on until "bnet9_". a.)
+Note that CCBot doesn't search for "bnet1_" for backwards compatibility reasons.
 4.)
 If CC Bot doesn't find a *_server key it stops searching for any further battle.net connection information.
 5.)
-If any of the required keys are missing CC Bot will skip that set of battle.net connection information and start searching for the next one.
+If any of the required keys are missing CCBot will skip that set of battle.net connection information and start searching for the next one.

 ========